-In 2014, USDA Rural Micro-enterprise Assistance Program (RMAP) awarded a $300,000 loan and a $75,000 grant to GNS to capitalize a revolving loan fund.
+USDA Rural Micro-enterprise Assistance Program (RMAP) awarded a $300,000 loan and a $75,000 grant to GNS to capitalize a revolving loan fund.
 The fund provides for technical assistance and training to rural micro entrepreneurs and micro enterprises.
 Micro-business refers to those having ten or fewer employees.

 GNS services all of Siskiyou County which is the 5th largest in California by area.
 This project creates jobs and assists businesses.

 Eligible applicants include existing businesses as well as qualified business start-ups.
 Businesses may be corporations, partnerships or sole proprietorships that are licensed and are located in or expanding to Siskiyou County.
 Applications will be for-profit businesses.
 Projects will be commercial, industrial or service related.
 Some examples of eligible projects would be:

 - Working capital (including license and permit fees)